Key Stage Lead

 Homework

-All homework should be recorded on the Show My Homework website/app.
+All homework should be recorded on the Satchel One website/app.
 Some departments will set larger project-type homework which may take longer.
 It is really important in Year 11 that all homework is completed on time for the required date.
 All homework set will be related to the forthcoming GCSE exams.
+In January we will launch our robust GAP programme to help guide students with their revision, more information regarding this will be sent home.

 Assessments

-Students in Year 11 will take a number of multiple choice tests throughout the year across all subjects, to reinforce the crucial knowledge that they will require in the forthcoming GCSE exams.
-They will also sit rehearsal exams in November which will give students a feel for what to expect in May and it will also be a real indicator as to how students may perform in their GCSE exams.
+Students in Year 11 will take a number of multiple choice tests and end of topic assessments throughout the year across all subjects, to reinforce the crucial knowledge that they will require in the forthcoming GCSE exams.
+They will also sit rehearsal exams in October/November and February which will give students a feel for what to expect in May and it will also be a real indicator as to how students may perform in their GCSE exams.

 Top Tips for Success

 Communication with school is really important.
-Parents should contact their child’s tutor in the first instance; this should be via e-mail.
+Parents should contact their child’s tutor in the first instance; this should be via telephone or e-mail.
 There are several opportunities throughout the year to meet your child’s teachers.
-Year 11 parents and carers will be able to meet staff at the annual PTC and will also receive progress reports regarding their child during the year.
+Year 11 parents and carers will be able to meet staff at the meet the tutor evening in term 1 and there will also be the annual parent-teacher consultation in January.
+Parents and carers will also receive scorecards sent home in terms 2 and term 4 as well as academic reports sent home term 2 and 4.
+There will be a parent-teacher consultation in term 3.

 Organisation is also really important in this final GCSE year – please support your child by ensuring that they have a revision plan in place where short regular slots of revision are carried out early in the year.
 This will make a huge difference by the time that GCSE exams come around in May.
 Please also encourage your child to attend the after school clinics that take place.
 Students often tell us after the exams how important these clinics were in terms of filling small gaps in knowledge and picking up on some of those concepts in class that needed a little further explanation and clarification.